anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 Principles
 ------------------------------------------------

-List of our css principles which makes our stylesheet more efficient, maintainable and scalable.
+Below is a list of our css principles which makes our stylesheet more efficient, maintainable and scalable.

 - Modular/Component based stylesheet
 - Single responsibility selectors